 4. Provide training for your employees

 It’s crucial to have cross-team alignment, where everyone across your organization understands what is going on and why.
-An organization’s data security policies should be easy to understand by all departments in your company — not just the IT department.
+An enterprise data security policy should be easy to understand by all departments in your company — not just the IT department.
 While a deep understanding of data security isn’t necessary for all members of an organization, your employees should confidently understand what types of information are considered confidential, the potential risks of leaks or breaches, and simple ways to prevent data loss from happening.
 A refresher training quarterly or annually can go a long way.
 When everyone in your organization has a security- and privacy-forward mentality, you proactively mitigate potential risks.

 5. Evaluate your organization’s technology stack

 Based on your audit, your team probably has gathered some findings and may want to think about how your technology stack could be improved.
 Are you getting the most out of your security investments?
 And are those tools actually helping your security teams, or simply giving them more work?

 Your organization can simplify your security team’s workflow with Spirion, which automates tedious tasks with efficiency and leading-edge accuracy.
 In addition to continuously monitoring your organization’s sensitive data and automating workflows, like classification and remediation processes, there are also built-in features that help take the headache out of compliance laws like GDPR and CCPA.

 To see how Spirion works, you can watch a demo.